Sudarshan1908/Tic-Tac-Toe-game/README.md

 # Tic-Tac-Toe-game
-I developed this project using Python.
+I developed this project using Python Programming Language.